recsyschallenge/2014/index.md

 </div>

 #Contest
 Evaluation is a key factor to reflect the quality of a recommender system algorithm.
 The theme of this year’s challenge is on evaluation.
-Instead of typical rating prediction algorithms, the focus is to predict how much interaction an item would receive via Tweeter.
+Instead of the typical rating prediction task, the goal is to predict how much interaction an item would receive via Twitter.
-The challenge is based on an extended version of MovieTweetings dataset, which contains tweets that are generated when users rated movies on IMDb.
-The challenge for participants is to provide a ranked list of tweets (each referring to a movie) which attract the highest amount of user interactions, which is the highest number of retweet and favorite count.
+The challenge is based on an extended version of the [MovieTweetings dataset](http://www.recsyswiki.com/wiki/Movietweetings), which contains tweets that are generated when users rate movies on IMDb (using the iOS app).
+The challenge for participants is to rank such tweets by expected user interaction, which is expressed in terms of retweet and favorite counts.

-General description of the challenge can be found in the [Challenge](/challenge/) section.
+A more detailed description of the challenge can be found in the [Challenge](/challenge/) section.

 #Important dates
 <ul>